russellbits/Writing/Poetry/the-fox-and-the-wood-nymph/the-fox-and-the-wood-nymph.md

 Upon his awakening,
 the pair played a new game
-The wood nymph had invented
+that the wood nymph had invented
-Called hide and seek
+Called "hide and seek"
 They played for days and miles
 And every time they found each other
 Each would tackle the other
-And laugh and howl and hoot
+They'd laugh and howl and hoot
 And roll around atop the roots
 Of the woods
-And the woods would smile
+And the woods would smile.

 One day, the nymph bade the fox to sit a spell
 And she told him of a dire mission
 She had to leave, and with good reason
-She must leave, but could the fox wait?
+but could he wait?
 For her?
-The fox gave a solemn nod and
+The fox gave a solemn nod &
 Lay down in a mossy spot in the Spring Sun
 And waited

 He awoke from his nap
 Rolled a bit in the moss
-Panted and waited
+Panted, waited
-And waited and he waited more
+And waited and he waited some more
 Until his sunlit grove grew boring
 And he so hated boredom
-But still he waited

 It began to get cold again
 And the fox thought many things
 He thought of the maze
-And perhaps returning
+Perhaps returning
 He thought of finding waterfalls
-He thought of jumping off them
+He thought of jumping off them.
-But eventually,
 He thought too much
 And knew he must move, not think
-And so off he trotted, back
+And so off he trot
 in to the woods
 And away from Angel's Rest